-The CAP Fellowship will relaunch in June 2024.
-We will begin recruiting in winter 2023.
-Please check back in summer 2023 for updates.
+The CAP Fellowship will relaunch in June 2025.
+We will begin recruiting in fall 2024.
+Please check back for updates.
 Thank you!

-Our mission is to train fellows to become outstanding child and adolescent psychiatrists who will provide compassionate, ethical and evidence-based care for children, adolescents and their families.
-During their training, fellows in our program are educated broadly in the areas of neuroscience, human development, psychopharmacology, psychotherapy, and foundational health principles such as nutrition, exercise, stress reduction, relationships, sleep, habits and spirituality.
-We believe in an evidence-based integrative approach to care, with comprehensive evaluation and intervention, founded in an informed understanding of everyone’s unique context including biological, psychological, social, cultural and spiritual influences.
+With the full support of our sponsoring institution, the University of Arizona College of Medicine – Tucson, the Department of Psychiatry, and our clinical partners, the mission of our Child and Adolescent Psychiatry Fellowship program is to train fellows to provide compassionate, ethical, and evidence-based care to prevent, diagnose, and treat mental health conditions affecting children, adolescents, and their families.
+Fellows are educated in neuroscience, human development, psychopharmacology, psychotherapy, and foundational health principles.
+We believe in an evidence-based integrated approach to care, with holistic evaluation and intervention, founded in an informed understanding of everyone’s unique context including biological, psychological, social, cultural and spiritual influences.

 Faculty who have expertise in a broad range of psychotherapeutic skills provide supervision and ensure that trainees are equipped to provide optimal and well-rounded psychiatric practice upon graduation.
 We offer the opportunity to participate in a nationally renowned center specializing in the evaluation and treatment of children with postinfectious autoimmune encephalopathy.
 To develop scholarship and critical thinking, interdisciplinary conferences and research mentorship are provided.
 Approximately one-half of the clinical experiences are onsite in an outpatient setting.
 Inpatient, community, and affiliated discipline experiences are led by community-based faculty who are committed to our fellows’ learning.

-In all of our activities, diversity, equity and inclusion is a priotity, especially when recruiting trainees and staff, serving our patient populations, and providing comprehensive and informed treatment interventions.
+In all of our activities, diversity, equity and inclusion is a priority, especially when recruiting trainees and staff, serving our patient populations, and providing comprehensive and informed treatment interventions.

 Fellows have a unique opportunity to participate in our Integrative Psychiatry Elective Track for one or two years.
 The elective consists of 2-hours weekly experiential didactics and an on-line curriculum (80-100 hours) provided by the University of Arizona Center for Integrative Medicine.
 Through participating in a Mind-Body Skills Group program, fellows learn to enhance their skillset for application to their own self-care and wellbeing, while gaining evidence-based tools to share with patients.
 They also learn how to answer patient questions about integrative approaches and lifestyle interventions (e.g. nutrition, physical activity, mind-body approaches).
 Fellows can learn about the current evidence for many modalities such as acupuncture, biofeedback, and herbal medicine.